 Firstly, a rule that can apply to most living room rugs is wear.
 No matter who it is that lives in your household, your rug is likely to be subject to a high level of footfall.
 You should make sure you consider which materials are best for your living room rug.

 Flat-weave and low-pile living room rugs are the best at reducing the look of wear.
 They’re also much easier to clean when vacuuming or removing a particular spot stain.
 Also, having flat-weave or low-pile rugs, they have less depth and room to hide bits of dirt, germs and food.
-So they ten to be the best rugs for living rooms if you have young children who are prone to wearing more of their food than they eat!
+So they tend to be the best rugs for living rooms if you have young children.

 If you have hard flooring, and you were hoping that a thicker piled rug would give some extra padding so aren’t sure on low-pile or flat-weave.
 Invest in a good rug pad to fit on underneath.
 It’ll add a plush layer and make it softer and more friendly for sitting.

 If you’re still worried about stains, opt for darker patterned rugs for something that won’t show smaller stains so easily.
-These really are the best rugs for living rooms with high-activity – it’ll save a lot of stress and cleaning.
+These really are the best rugs for living rooms with high-activity.
+In the long run it’ll save a lot of stress and cleaning.
 Have a look at our infographic here for more details on how to clean a rug.

 Also take into account if you have elderly people in your household that rugs can be a tripping hazard.
 Try and place edges away from doorways and invest in anti-slip rug grips to keep it in place.

 When looking for a living room rug, you need to ask yourself – how do you use the space?
 And what is the room like?